Skip navigation

 It’s Time for a New Water Heater

 You really shouldn’t need to have your water heater repaired (outside of maintenance appointments) more than once every few years.
 If your system is breaking down once a year, or even multiple times a year, then it’s time to install a new one.
 Just like the decline in hot water output we talked about above, frequent breakdowns are often due to the simple buildup of wear and tear in the system.
 Eventually, this wear and tear reaches a point where it is causing multiple parts of the system to fail in groups.
 Repairing the water heater at this point is little more than replacing the system a single part at a time.
-You’d be much better off if you just replaced the entire system instead.
+You’d be much better off if you just replaced the entire system instead to avoid common water heater problems.

 The average water heater lasts between 10 and 15 years, depending on individual circumstances.
 If your water heater is older than that, it might be time to talk to a professional about installing a new one.
 Older water heaters are much more prone to developing issues, like those we’ve already talked about.
 As the list of chronic problems affecting your water heater grows longer, the cost of keeping the system operating will rise as well.
 Eventually, the system will permanently break down on you.
 You should try to have it replaced with a new system long before that happens, though.
 Make sure that you have your water heater replaced if it is older than 15.